 Gunpowder Temple of Heaven Tea

-Once you have familiarised yourself with our House Tea, we recommend moving on to our Gunpowder Temple of Heaven Tea, an infusion with a softer aroma than standard grades of this type of Tea.
-It offers delicacy on the palate without sacrificing on its distinct, irresistible flavour.
+This is an infusion with a softer aroma than standard grades of Gunpowder Tea.
+It offers delicacy on the palate without sacrificing flavour.

 Gunpowder Organic Green Tea

 Want to do your bit for the environment?
-Choose Gunpowder Organic Green Tea, because small changes make a big difference.
-This particular Tea, like all Organic Teas, is produced using controlled bio-cultivation methods.
+Choose Gunpowder Organic Green Tea.
+Why?
+Because small changes make a big difference.

 Gunpowder Formosa Green Tea